Term of Award

 Each time the children met, their conversations were recorded.
 Those comments showed a consistent shift in attitude from their initial reactions.
 The students’ attitudes which began as largely neutral toward all three key terms had shifted toward the negative for the terms “Nazi” and “German”, and toward the positive for the term “Jew” by the end of the study.
 Other findings showed that, while the students may have been hesitant to accept the characterization of people groups based on the information in the novels, they blindly accepted other information presented within.

 Lord, Sarah A., "Powerful Print: Identifying the Influence of Narrative Reading over Student's Opinion Formation" (2013).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 826.